NLnetLabs/rpki-doc/source/krill/running.rst

 You will need to generate your own secret token (password) before you can run krill.
-If you do not supply a token, Krill will refuse to start, with the following message:
+If you do not supply a token, Krill will refuse to start and complain with the following message:

 .. code-block:: text

    You MUST provide a value for the master API key, either by setting "auth_token" in the config file, or by setting the KRILL_AUTH_TOKEN environment variable.

-There is no default for this, because we want to avoid that people run with default passwords.
+There is no default token, because we want to avoid that people run with default passwords.
 So, make up a nice one, and either add it to your config file, or use the ENV variable if you prefer.